How do scientific results bring benefits to society and research and create added value?

 Depending on the type of invention and existing IP rights, various IP rights such as patents, utility models, trade marks or designs, may be considered.

-3. Consider exploitation
+3. Consider Commerzialisation

 The Innovation Management of FZ Jülich supports scientists in all matters related to exploitation and provides guidance in these processes.